Dell misses revenue estimates on weakness in server business

-(Reuters) - Dell Technologies Inc (DELL.N) missed Wall Street estimates for quarterly revenue on Tuesday as its server business wrestled with higher costs and lower demand in a market hit by U.S.-China trade tensions.
+Nov 26 (Reuters) - Dell Technologies Inc missed Wall Street estimates for quarterly revenue on Tuesday as its server business wrestled with higher costs and lower demand in a market hit by U.S.-China trade tensions.

 U.S. technology companies with a sizeable exposure to China are bearing the brunt of the 16-month long trade war, which has rattled global supply chains and manufacturing, fanning fears of an economic slowdown.

-Earlier this month, Cisco Systems Inc (CSCO.O) forecast quarterly revenue and profit below estimates, citing trade uncertainties.
+Earlier this month, Cisco Systems Inc forecast quarterly revenue and profit below estimates, citing trade uncertainties.

 Dell had previously warned that softness in the server market would continue in the second half, as companies cut back on orders.